Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 It cannot evaluate 409A defensibility.
 Section 409A requires the option exercise price to be at least fair market value on the grant date.
 A qualified independent appraisal within the prior 12 months gives the strongest presumption of reasonableness, but other regulatory safe harbors exist — including the illiquid-startup safe harbor for early-stage companies meeting its conditions.
 Platforms can track valuations and grant dates, but they cannot tell you whether your 409A process was defensible or whether a particular grant has a tax problem.
 That requires legal and tax analysis.

 It cannot replace board approvals.
 Every equity grant requires proper board authorization.
 A cap table entry does not create that authorization — it is supposed to reflect it.
 If the approval was never obtained, the grant may be void or voidable regardless of what your software shows.
+A common example: a founder starts entering option grants directly into Carta and sends offer letters to optionees, but the board has never actually approved the grants.
+The options look real in the software.
+They are not.
+Until a valid board consent is in place, no option has been granted — regardless of what Carta shows or what paperwork was sent.

 It cannot determine whether SAFEs converted correctly.
 SAFE conversions involve legal interpretation of the instrument terms, the round structure, and in some cases, state securities law.
 Software can model conversion math, but it cannot verify that the conversion was legally correct or properly documented.